pathwaystoeducation/get-started/README.md

 - Commit early, and commit often; provide short, insightful commit messages that note what's being added/modified and why (e.g. "**Add UI for Login Page**", or "**Remove Extra Character to Fix #21**", referencing Github Issues if needed)
 - Always add as much documentation as possible - with comments in code, in readmes, wikis, etc.
-- Create pull-requests and always ensure PR is reviewed and approved before merging.
+- Create pull-requests and always ensure PR (Pull Request) is reviewed and approved before merging.
 This should at the very minimum be you reviewing your own code as a third party, but ideally involves at least one other member of the team

 ### Sample Development Workflow

 **Before development:**
-- Feedback is sent in email, slack, or other medium and should be logged as an Insight in ProductBoard
+- Feedback is sent in email, slack, or other medium and should be logged as an Insight in [ProductBoard](https://pathwayscanada.productboard.com/feature-board/1972714-feature-organization) *(Requires Login)*
 - Insights are collected and summarized weekly, and then logged as a Feature in ProductBoard.
 The colour next to the feature indicates current status
 - When ready to be worked on, features are pushed as Issues to their respective Github repository.
 As issues are being worked on, the status will be changed in ProductBoard.